tnagai-github/prezto/README.md

 ==============================

-This is a fork of prezto by tngai-github.
+This is a fork of prezto.
 The color scheme in steeef was slightly modified for legibility with white background shell.
+As well, shell depth and the number of background jobs are shown in prompt.

 ------------------